microsoft/Docker-Provider/test/whl-scale-tests/whl-scale-test.md

 # Windows Host Logs Scale Test

-**DEV NOTE: Make sure to be using the lastest of sky-dev

 ## Prerequisites
 - Access to an Azure Subscription
 - A Dignostic PROD Geneva Account where you have permissions to edit Geneva Log Configurations